 Protocols and agents to induce graft antigen-specific tolerance without suppressing other immune responses are being sought.
 Two strategies are promising:

 Blockade of T-cell costimulatory pathways using a cytotoxic T lymphocyte–associated antigen 4 (CTLA-4)-IgG1 fusion protein

-Induction of chimerism (coexistence of donor and recipient immune cells in which graft tissue is recognized as self) using nonmyeloablative pretransplantation treatment (eg, with cyclophosphamide, thymic irradiation, ATG, and cyclosporine) to induce transient T-cell depletion, engraftment of donor HSCs, and subsequent tolerance of solid organ transplants from the same donor (under study)
+Induction of chimerism (coexistence of donor and recipient immune cells, which may allow graft tissue to be recognized as self) using nonmyeloablative pretransplantation treatment (eg, with cyclophosphamide, thymic irradiation, ATG, and cyclosporine) to induce transient T-cell depletion, engraftment of donor hematopoietic stem cells, and subsequent tolerance of solid organ transplants from the same donor (under study)

 Complications include the following:

 Rejection of solid organs may be hyperacute, accelerated, acute, or chronic (late).
 These categories can be distinguished histopathologically and approximately by the time of onset.
-Symptoms vary by organ (see table Signs of Transplant Rejection by Category Manifestations of Transplant Rejection by Category Transplants may be The patient’s own tissue (autografts; eg, bone, bone marrow, and skin grafts) Genetically identical (syngeneic [between monozygotic twins]) donor tissue (isografts) Genetically... read more ).
+Symptoms vary by organ (see table Manifestations of Transplant Rejection by Category Manifestations of Transplant Rejection by Category ).

 Hyperacute rejection has the following characteristics:

 Is caused by preexisting complement-fixing antibodies to graft antigens (presensitization)